eycastillo/eaglercraftex.github.io/doc/overview.md

 ## What is eaglercraftex?

-eaglercraftex is a modern, open source Minecraft client inspired by the 2b2t server.
+eaglercraftex is a modern, open source EaglercraftX client.
 This site is the official landing page and documentation hub for the project.

 - Play Minecraft in your browser
 - Cross-platform and mobile-friendly